GabrielPilato/GabrielPilato/README.md

         Currently studying Analysis and System Development at FATEC (Technology College) from Ribeirão Preto - SP, Brazil, right now Im at 5º Semester <br><br>
         Also part of the JAVA course realized with the partnership with PISO (Pole in Software Innovation) and FUNTEC (Fundation in Technological Fundation) also from               Ribeirão Preto - SP, Brazil <br> <br>
         Very excited to start working in I.T. area and build my own career!<br>
-        With cordiality and hunger for knowledge <br>
+        With cordiality and hunger for knowledge! <br>
     </i><br>

 </p>